 Please contact us using the information provided if your questions are not addressed below.
+For our latest information on how COVID-19 will impact summer camps, please click the link in the page header above in red.

 Phone: 607-272-2292 ext.
 261 (for messages after hours)